mikeferguson/ros2_cookbook/pages/cmake.md

 ## Removing Boost from Pluginlib

-Pluginlib supports both boost::shared_ptrs and std::shared_ptrs by default, if you want to avoid depending on Boost in your shiny new ROS2 library, you need to specifically tell pluginlib not to include the Boost versions:
+Pluginlib supports both boost::shared_ptrs and std::shared_ptrs by default, if you want to avoid depending on Boost in your shiny new ROS 2 library, you need to specifically tell pluginlib not to include the Boost versions:

 ```cmake